doerthe/eye/top/README.md

 # TOP

 One way to make a specialized reasoner is via the eye --image command line switch.
-An alternative way to make a specialized reasoner is training a TOP (Transduction from Observation to Prediction) model.
+Another way to make a specialized reasoner is via the training of a TOP (Transduction from Observation to Prediction) model.
 The former is using [N3](https://www.w3.org/TeamSubmission/n3/) and the latter is using SEE (Semi-structured Expression Entailment).

 ### Transduction from Observation to Prediction